Anthony Davis: Early life

 Davis signed his National Letter of Intent on November 10, 2010.
 He began his senior season on the Chicago Sun-Times area 2010 Top 50 list.
 He was a pre-season first team all-state selection by the Sun-Times.
 By that time, he stood at 6 ft 10 in.
 His team's game against Whitney M. Young Magnet High School was nationally televised on ESPNU.
 Perspectives finished the season with a 6–19 record.
 Despite his growth, Davis continued to perform aspects of the role of a guard during the season by bringing the ball up the court and shooting outside shots.
 For the season, he averaged 32 points, 22 rebounds and 7 blocks.

 In high school, Davis earned numerous honors for his basketball abilities, including being named to the 2011 McDonald's All-American Game and the 10th annual Jordan Brand Classic.
 He was a first team USA Today All-USA high school basketball team selection.
 He was a first-team Parade All-American.
 He was also a first team All-American selection by SLAM Magazine (along with Gilchrist, Rivers, Beal, Quincy Miller and Marquis Teague) and Dime Magazine (along with Gilchrist, Rivers, Beal and Myles Mack).
 He was a first team selection to the ESPN Rise boys' high school basketball All-American team.
 In the statewide voting for Illinois Mr. Basketball by coaches and media, he placed fourth.
 The Chicago Sun-Times selected him as a Class 3A first team All-State selection.
 The Chicago Sun-Times selected him as an all-Public League selection.
 The Illinois Basketball Coaches Association included him in the Class 3A/4A boys all-state first team.

-In the March 30, 2011 McDonald's All-American Game, in front of a hometown crowd at the United Center, Davis made his first five field goals on his way to a 14-point, 6-rebound, 2-steal and 4-block performance.
+In the March 30, 2011, McDonald's All-American Game, in front of a hometown crowd at the United Center, Davis made his first five field goals on his way to a 14-point, 6-rebound, 2-steal and 4-block performance.
 In the April 9 Nike Hoops Summit, Davis led the USA Basketball team to a 92–80 victory over the world team with a team-high 10 rebounds to go with 16 points and two blocks.
 He was named co-MVP of the April 16 Jordan Brand Classic game after posting 29 points (on 13-for-15 shooting), 11 rebounds and four blocks in a losing effort.
-Davis' 29 points was the second-highest point total in the first 10 years of the Jordan Brand Classic, following only LeBron James' 34-point performance.
+Davis's 29 points was the second-highest point total in the first 10 years of the Jordan Brand Classic, following only LeBron James's 34-point performance.